IM Edited

 FAQ

-What is an Innovative Solution Provider (ISP) and what is required of Solution Providers to be eligible participants in a project?
+What is a Solution Provider (SP) and what is required of them to be eligible participants in a project?

-ISPs are B.C.-based companies that respond to the innovation needs (demand) of the Alliance members and provide their product or service to be used in real-world conditions within a project at a testbed At least one ISP must meet the following conditions and complete the appropriate attestation form.
-All eligible projects must involve at least one B.C.-based ISP.
+SPs are B.C.-based companies that respond to the innovation needs (demand) of the Solution Adopter (SA) and provide their product or service to be used in real-world conditions for a project within a testbed.
+At least one SP must meet the following conditions and complete the appropriate attestation form.
+All eligible projects must involve at least one B.C.-based SP.

 How are projects selected for funding consideration?

-Eligible companies operating within the testbed select, prioritize and decide which projects to propose to the Integrated Marketplace.
+Eligible Solution Adopters (SAs) operating within a testbed select, prioritize and decide which projects to propose to the Integrated Marketplace.
 The program has a continuous intake process for project proposals for the duration of its funding availability.
 Projects that meet the eligibility requirements are then considered for co-funding.

-Supplier companies for a specific project are selected by the potential customers or Alliance members operating in a testbedThe Integrated Marketplace program team and Innovate BC have no role in selecting the supplier companies which reflect IMs requirement for industry co-funding for each project.
+SPs for a specific project are selected by the Solution Adopters (SAs) operating within a testbedThe Integrated Marketplace program team and Innovate BC have no role in selecting the supplier companies which reflect IMs requirement for industry co-funding for each project.

-There are different ways a solution provider can be selected, including the use of the Alliance’s or customer’s existing procurement processes or with assistance from Innovate BC, with assistance from Innovate BC or through other processes.
-Wherever possible, Innovate BC will work to raise awareness of supplier opportunities through existing communications channels.
+There are different ways an SP can be selected, including the use of the Solution Adopters (SAs) existing procurement processes or with assistance from Innovate BC or through other processes.
+Wherever possible, Innovate BC will work to raise awareness of SP opportunities through existing communications channels.

 How long is project funding available for?